TaiDOmi/TTB-course/h3 Hash.md

 _You'll use hashes for fingerprinting files, protecting passwords and as Bitcoin puzzles.
 You'll also take the role of the attacker, and crack some hashes with a well known tool, Hashcat._

 # x) Read and summarize (with some bullet points)
-_€ Schneier 2015: Applied Cryptography: Chapter 2 - Protocol Building Blocks: subchapters "2.3 One-way Fuctions" and "2.4 One-Way Hash Functions".
+Source: _Schneier B. 2015.
+Applied Cryptography: Protocols, Algorithms and Source Code in C, 20th Anniversary Edition.
+Wiley._

 2.3 2.3 One-way Fuctions" and "2.4 One-Way Hash Functions